HardikBhati/HostelMania/README.md

 # YelpCamp

-YelpCamp is a full-stack web application built with Next.js where users can post information about hostels and view information posted by others.
+HostelMania is a full-stack web application built with Next.js where users can post information about hostels and view information posted by others.
 The application features user authentication, CRUD operations for hostel listings, and more.

 ## Table of Contents